MohitChaudhari7/Machine-Learning-Using-Python/README.md

 <a>

  In the above images, the black line is the model that we trained and the colourful dots are the data points obtained from the dataset.
- **Note:** The colour and transparency of the dots doesn't signify anything,it is just used to get a proper 3D view.We can also train the model with more than two variables,but we will not be able to visualise it on graphs.
+ <br/>**Note:** The colour and transparency of the dots doesn't signify anything,it is just used to get a proper 3D view.We can also train the model with more than two variables,but we will not be able to visualise it on graphs.
 </a>